slaclab/lume-services/docs/model_packaging.md

 ### 4. Set up model

 You can now update your model to fit your needs provided that the `evaluate` method accepts a dictionary mapping input variable name to LUME-model input variable and the method returns a dictionary mapping variable name to LUME-model output variable.

+Edit the environment.yml files in the repository to reflect the project dependencies.
+No additional dependencies will be downloaded for pip packages.
+This means all dependencies must be provided in the environment.yml of the project.

 ### 5. Set up flow